jdevfullstack/github-stats-guide/README.md

 repos of others when you create pull requests, even if they simply closed them.
 But of course, you can't create spam.
-So, in order to achieve this, you want to focus on a pull request even simply changing something at the README file of others.
+So, in order to achieve this, you want to focus on a pull request.
+It's not always about submitting proposed changes in a code base, even simply changing something at the
+README file of others will do.
 What I did was a pull request to add a Page View in a README file.
-If you click the README file of others, then click the edit button, it will automatically create a fork (your copy of that particular repo) (we'll return to forking later to generate stars).
+If you click the README file of others, then click the edit button, it will automatically create a fork.
+Then, edit the file and create a pull request.

 ## Forking Repos & Your Stars
 You can generate more stars by forking several repos